 - Forms must be electronically filed.

 - Please note that you will need to provide all mailing addresses for recipients receiving notice -- this would include the Illinois State Police and every individual police agency that was involved in all of the cases you list on your petition.
 There is a seperate statutory mailing fee charged per recipient.

 - Agencies have sixty (60) days to file an objection after receiving the Request to Expunge or Seal.
 The Clerk of the Court will set up a status appearance date approximately seventy (70) days from the initial filing date to allow for enough time for agencies to respond.

-- If no objections were filed within the allowed time, the customer will present their completed Order to the Judge if their request/petition is granted.
+- If no objections were filed within the allowed time, you will present an Order to the Judge if your request/petition is granted.
 If written objections were filed within the allowed time, the Judge shall order that a hearing be scheduled (approximately 30 days from the initial court date).
 The Judge shall order the Clerk of the Court to notify all agencies of the hearing date.

-- If the Order is granted the customer must pay the Clerk of the Court to prepare and mail out certified copies to all recipients/agencies receiving notice.
-Additionally, the customer must furnish a personal check or money order to the Circuit Clerk payable to the Department of the State Police in the amount of $60.00 (per MR court order).
+- If the Order is granted,you must pay the Clerk of the Court to prepare and mail out certified copies to all recipients/agencies receiving notice.
+Additionally, you must furnish a personal check or money order to the Circuit Clerk payable to the Department of the State Police in the amount of $60.00 (per MR court order).
 Refer to the Illinois Complied Statute 20 ILCS 2630/5(j) to obtain details regarding collection provisions of the Office of the Illinois State Police.

-Note to Customer: For quality assurance the customer must pay both fees at the same time, otherwise mailings of the certified copies of the order will not be mailed out to the recipients/agencies.
+Note to Customer: You must pay both fees at the same time, otherwise mailings of the certified copies of the order will not be mailed out to the recipients/agencies.

 LOCATION IN WHICH REQUESTS ARE HEARD